electron/electron/docs/tutorial/desktop-environment-integration.md

 like application shortcuts that when user clicks a task a program would be executed with specified arguments.

-To set user tasks for your application, you can use `app.setUserTasks` API:
+To set user tasks for your application, you can use [app.setUserTasks][setusertaskstasks] API:

 ```javascript
 var app = require('app');